JBoggsy/aipa/learning_notes.md

   Should agents be task-specialized?
 It certainly seems so, as that's the primary function of separating agents out.
 However, it might make more sense to have a single task-completeing agent with different tasks.
 Worth experimentnig with.
+* It seems like cycling and pro-activity might not be the most effective approach out of the gate.
+  I've been vacillating on this question for too long.
+In the name water flowing through simple pipes, I think I'll move to a coordinated model for now.

 ## Models
 * Obvious, but using multiple different *local* models takes up a ton of VRAM.
 This limits using a